Home » Tools » Home Construction » The Best Trim Installation Tools For DIY or Pro

 • Ensuring proper trim setback for evenly spaced jamb reveals

-When it comes to accurately setting trim insets and marking angles its a trick the pros have mastered.
-But if its your first time you’ll want a layout jig like the Bench Dog 10-016 that will help with measurements and setup.
+When it comes to accurately setting trim insets and marking angles, it’s a trick the pros have mastered.
+But if it’s your first time, you’ll want a layout jig to help with measurements and setup.

 2. Trim Spring-loaded Nail Set